open-ephys/ONI/source/hw-spec/devices/descriptor.rst

 ==================

 A device MUST expose a descriptor that is read by the :ref:`controller
-<controller>` following a reset and that is incorporated into the :ref:`device
+<controller>` following a soft reset and that is incorporated into the :ref:`device
 table <dev-table>`.
 The descriptor must contain the following information:

 ::